Toronto, Kansas

 Toronto is a city in Woodson County, Kansas, United States, along the Verdigris River.
 As of the 2020 census, the population of the city was 206.

 History

 Toronto was founded in 1869.
-It was named after the city of Toronto, Ontario, Canada.
+It was named after Toronto, the largest city in Canada and capital city of the province of Ontario.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.36 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Toronto has a humid subtropical climate, abbreviated "Cfa" on climate maps.